 But the Monterey Bay Aquarium is something entirely different.
 We’ve never been to a place with such an amazing emphasis on education.
 We spent our FIVE HOUR visit bouncing between observing animals on our own and hitting the jam-packed schedule of presentations – some with animals present for feedings or keeper talks, others in the auditorium with fascinating videos about how the Aquarium operates behind the scenes.
 Every single presenter was informative but also engaging.
 You can feel the passion of the people who make this their life’s work!

 Read on to find out why you need to take your kids – and yourself – to the world-famous Monterey Bay Aquarium at least once.
+It’s might just be one of your memorable stops on a west coast road trip!

 “Local” is the name of the game